Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

 \subsubsection{Information harms}

 Knowledge systems can be conceived as localized processes through which social knowledge is produced, circulates, and is destabilized.
 Janzen, Orr, and Terp ~\cite{janzen2022cognitive} use the term information-based harms to capture concerns of misinformation, disinformation, and malinformation.
+Algorithmic systems, especially generative models and recommender, systems can lead to these information harms.
 Misinformation refers to the spread of misleading information whether or not there is intention to deceive and disinformation is deliberately false information ~\cite{Neumann_De-Arteaga_Fazelpour_2022, Southwell_Brennen_Paquin_Boudewyns_Zeng_2022, Treen_Williams_ONeill_2020, Wardle_and_Derakhshan_2017}.
-Malinformation describes “genuine information that is shared with the intent to harm” \cite{janzen2022cognitive} (p.
-2).
+Malinformation describes “genuine information that is shared with the intent to harm” \cite[p.
+2]{janzen2022cognitive}.
 Information harms are often accompanied by co-occurring impacts, including physical, psychological or emotional, financial, and reputational harms ~\cite{Agrafiotis_Nurse_Goldsmith_Creese_Upton_2018, Tran_Valecha_Rad_Rao_2020, Wardle_Singerman_2021, Wright_Williams_Elizarova_Dahne_Bian_Zhao_Tan_2021}, which scale into broader societal harm.
-Beyond misinformation, disinformation, and malinformation, knowledge systems may be harmed through “subjugation,” whereby dominant discourses proliferate through algorithmic systems and foreclose alternative ways of knowing ~\cite{galaz2021artificial, Sadowski_Selinger_2014, Satra_2020}.
+Beyond misinformation, disinformation, and malinformation, knowledge systems may be harmed through “subjugation,” whereby dominant discourses proliferate through algorithmic systems — including in generative language models \cite{Weidinger2022} — and foreclose alternative ways of knowing ~\cite{galaz2021artificial, Sadowski_Selinger_2014, Satra_2020}.